Macrometacorp/docs/docs/collections/graphs/quickstart.md

 ## Prerequisites

 - Access to a [Macrometa account](https://auth.paas.macrometa.io/) with sufficient permissions to create streams.
-- Have your API Key ready.
+- An API key.
 For more information, refer to [Create API Keys](../account-management/api-keys/create-api-keys.md).
 - Appropriate SDK installed.
 For more information, refer to [Install SDKs](../sdks/install-sdks.md).

 ### Step 1.
 Connect to GDN